dv400b/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk part5](figure/part5-1.png)

-Qualitative observations on the above plot:
+**There are visible differences between weekdays and weekends** on the panel plot above:

-* Before 8:00 -- fewer steps on weekends
+* Before 8:00 -- fewer steps on weekends (perhaps due to waking up later)

-* 10:00am to 10:00pm -- more steps on weekends
+* 10:00am to 10:00pm -- more steps on weekends (perhaps due to being

-The data seem consistent with a person who works at a office/sedentary job on weekdays, and walks more on the weekends.
+outside, and not sitting at a desk in an office)